Image

 • The need to maintain eLearning activities

 A quote card that reads: "Well-integrated learning technology doesn’t replace expert instruction or dictate new pedagogical models.
-Instead, it complements curriculum structures, enhances existing workflows, and amplifies the effectiveness of both students and staff."Curriculum Design in Healthcare Education Depends on Sequencing: Tech Needs to Respect That
+Instead, it complements curriculum structures, enhances existing workflows, and amplifies the effectiveness of both students and staff."Curriculum Design, Learning Technology, and Sequencing

-Faculty resistance to educational technology integration often stems from past experiences with tools that failed to support the rhythms of real-world curricula.
-As Ohyama et al. note in a 2025 literature review, resistance to digital tools in dental education programs can stem from the “disruption of established routines” that some educators associate with new technologies.
+Clearly, managing learning technology is part of the challenge for faculty that engage with it.
+But a reluctance to adopt EdTech can equally stem from experiences with platforms that failed to support the rhythms of real-world curricula.
+As Ohyama et al. note in a 2025 literature review, resistance to digital tools in dental education programs can arise from the 'disruption of established routines' that some educators associate with new technologies.

-Those rhythms and routines particularly matter in healthcare and dental education.
-In fact, CODA (the Commission on Dental Accreditation) explicitly requires dental schools to maintain a coherent, logically sequenced curriculum.
+Those rhythms and routines especially matter in a healthcare education context.
+Take dentistry, for example, in which CODA (the Commission on Dental Accreditation) explicitly requires dental schools to maintain a coherent, logically sequenced curriculum.
 According to Standard 2-8, accredited institutions must demonstrate:

 • Ongoing curriculum review and evaluation processes